Muhammedu Ismail

 Muhammedu Ismail Muththu Muhammedu is a Sri Lankan politician.
 He was nominated as a Member of Parliament from the National list on 12 December and was sworn in on 17 December 2024.
 He represents the All Ceylon Makkal Congress (ACMC), which contested in alliance with the Samagi Jana Balawegaya (SJB).

+He resigned from his parliamentary seat on 28 November 2025 and was replaced by Marrikkar Mohamed Thahir on 5 December.